Updated: Sept. 26, 2017

 You buy a case of wine at auction for $1,000.
 Yet when the invoice arrives, the total charges exceed $1,330, and they come with a reminder that any unpaid balance after a 14-day period is subject to a 2 percent late fee.
 What's going on?

 This isn't some form of chicanery, but simply a function of the rules and regulations, published in every auction catalog under "conditions of sale."
 There's absolutely nothing "hidden" about the charges—that information is always there in plain view.
 Yet too often, collectors do not closely read the terms.
 Here's a guide to what you can expect:

 Additional "conditions of sale" may also apply.
-There can be a repacking fee of $10 if the wines were part of a mixed lot.
+There can be a repacking fee of $15 if the wines were part of a mixed lot.
 An additional $10 may be charged if the buyer wishes to keep the original wooden case (owc) in which the wines were shipped.
-Some firms levy an extra percentage point for insurance that will cover breakage or loss in transit to your point of destination.
+Some firms levy an extra percentage point for insurance (Sotheby’s can be higher, at 1.5%) that will cover breakage or loss in transit to your point of destination.

 Delivery charges (not subject to sales tax) will also vary based on location.
-Acker Merrall & Condit offers free freight within the New York metropolitan area.
-Zachys charges $9.50 per delivery, and Sotheby's charges $25 for one to 10 cases.
+Acker Merrall & Condit offers free freight within Manhattan.
+Zachys charges $9.50 per delivery in Manhattan ($7.50 for Westchester), and Sotheby's charges $25 for one to 10 cases.
 If you are shipping out of state (assuming it is legal to do so where you reside), costs can run considerably higher.
 If you do not wish to take immediate delivery of your wine, storage fees may apply.

 You can pay by credit card up to a certain amount, depending on the auction.
 While Acker’s and Zachys’ cutoffs are lower ($15,000 and $10,000, respectively), Hart Davis Hart’s maximum is $25,000.
 But why add APR finance charges to an already inflated bill?